yieldthought/ppg-pong/README.md

 ![Training reward over time at 1536 cores](Training chart at 1536 cores.png)

 Note that the training reward is averaged over 2 second windows (see the blog post for more details).
 The test reward when played out over an entire game (first to 21 points) continues to increase with additional training time.

+## Video

+An agent trained for 28 minutes on 1536 cores [looks like this](https://youtu.be/0Pu1TArOeRM).